A search for super-imposed oscillations to the primordial power spectrum in Planck and SPT-3G 2018 data: Results

 We would like to note that while the P18+SPT-3G 2D marginalized contours are tighter than both P18 and SPT-3G constraints, the constraints on the amplitude get worse compared to P18.
-This degradation can be explained by the positive correlation $\alpha-\mu$ in both plots.
+This degradation can be explained by the positive correlation $\alpha-\mu$.
 A higher value of amplitude of super-imposed oscillations is allowed when the feature is located at very small scales $\mu \gtrsim 0.1~\rm{Mpc}^{-1}$.
 In the joint likelihood, scales smaller than this wavenumber are not well constrained by $Planck$.
 Therefore, majority of the samples at $\mu \gtrsim 0.1~\rm{Mpc}^{-1}$ fit the SPT3G data better with the super-imposed oscillations while within the $Planck$ observed scales, the spectrum stays power law.
 For undamped cases, oscillations are present at all cosmological scales, we find that the joint dataset constrains the amplitude better than any individual datasets.

 In Fig.~\ref{fig:Residual_P18TP} we compare the relative differences of the $Planck$ 2018 TP bestfits for the four models considered with respect to the corresponding $Planck$ 2018 TP power law bestfit with the Plik TT, TE, EE binned residuals.
 In Fig.~\ref{fig:Residual_SPT} we repeat this plot for SPT-3G and the $Planck$ plus SPT-3G combination.
+These figures show neatly how the bestfits with super-imposed oscillations lead to a better $\Delta \chi^2$ by fitting some of the residuals.